Anatomy of Ship Finance

 Madingley Hall

-The current fee for this residential programme is £4,500 (£3,750 plus £750 UK Value Added Tax) and covers tuition, documentation, private en-suite accommodation at Madingley Hall, all meals and a social programme.
+The current fee for this residential programme is £4,800 (£4,000 plus £800 Value Added Tax) which covers tuition, documentation, private en-suite accommodation at Madingley Hall, all meals and a social programme.

 Programme and Booking Form